sstabellini/FuSa/interfaces.md

 # Intro

-What are the interfaces that we need to fully document in a dom0less deployment for safety certifications?
+This document covers the external interfaces in a dom0less deployment that we need to document for safety certifications.

-Dom0 and Xen userspace tools, such as xl and libxl, are out of scope for now, we are only discussing the hypervisor. vm_assist, xsm, argo are also out of scope.
+Dom0 and Xen userspace tools, such as xl and libxl, are out of scope for now, we are only discussing the hypervisor. vm_assist, xsm, argo are also out of scope: the assumption is that they will disabled via kconfig.

 # From the user perspective